dappradar/tokens/README.md

 [DappRadar](https://dappradar.com/) uses this repository when displaying tokens and various assets in [Portfolio Tracker](https://dappradar.com/hub/wallet) and other products.

-Collection is maintained through a community support, to add your token please read [contribution guidelines](https://github.com/dappradar/tokens#contributing).
+Collection is maintained through community support, to add your token please read [contribution guidelines](https://github.com/dappradar/tokens#contributing).

 ## Documentation